-Small Porcelain Head by Allison Benis White was a finalist for the PEN Center USA Literary Award in Poetry in 2014.
+Small Porcelain Head by Allison Benis White was a finalist for the California Book Award and the PEN Center USA Literary Award in Poetry in 2014.

 Small Porcelain Head

 From the rudderless space of raw grief, the urgent poems in Small Porcelain Head navigate the intangibility of death through tangible objects and artifacts.
 “What is left but obsession, handling the object over and over?
 My hands fit around her waist.”
 Specifically, these poems concern themselves with lines from a found suicide note and with dolls, whose incessant physicality seems to mock the transience of life: “The arm is wood and narrows into the wrist…to have one thing I love carved from everything.”
 The suicide note lingers as a final conversation and a final plea: “Please forgive me.
 I pray and can’t make it stop.”